 Sometimes on secondary routes and sometimes on freight-only lines, the byways of the UK network get a promotion.
-Whether a line that normally only see freight trains or one where you are lucky to see anything other than a 142 railbus, 10 coach trains complete with dead electric loco and a diesel to haul it may appear.
+Whether a line that normally only see freight trains or one where you are lucky to see anything other than a railbus, full size express may appear.

 This happens a lot on Sundays and over holiday weekends as well as occasional, but increasing, 'big bang' works that last for a week or more.

-Many main line diversions are 'written in' to the public timetables, while others are announced week by week.
+many less main line diversions are being 'written in' to the public timetables now, with the trend towards using online journey planners and databases for travel planning, rather than a book.
 The weekly changes are be found on the nationalrail site and on train operators websites listed on the engineering information links page.

 The weekly work is collated and interpreted for the GENSHEET email list and also in text form here The list is open to all for discussions of what this weekend will bring, reports of what DID happen, advance notice of interesting diversions and general freight line and 'rare track' gen.